 Over the years, there’s been a large rise in café culture which has left many of the newer cafés looking for ways of adding a creative interest to their store.
 Café and bookstore hybrids, gourmet coffee with baristas that have an expertise over regional coffee beans, and even cat cafés have all been twists I’ve seen pop-up.

 When it comes down to it, people are going to cafés for a few key reasons though: to get a drink or snack, to meet and talk with their friends, or to get some work done outside of their office and house.
 The cherry-on-top may be what differentiates the stores, but the core concepts are relatively unchanged.
-This is very similar to choosing between component options for PCB performance.
+This is very similar to choosing between component options for PCB antenna performance.

 In the past, the design engineer may consider the tradeoffs for their target frequency range and op for the more reliable trace antenna.
 Modern embedded antenna hardware is designated to operate in a bandwidth sandwiched somewhere between 400 megahertz and 5.5 gigahertz.
 With ceramic antenna implementation becoming increasingly reliable, affordable, and straightforward perhaps the competition is beginning to sizzle.

-The fact is that the outlay of a simple wire trace on a PCB board that is placed down by the in CAD, before fabrication, is minimal.
+The fact is that the outlay of a simple wire trace on a PCB ground plane that is placed down by the in CAD, before fabrication, is minimal.
 Despite the low-cost nature of the trace antenna, there are yet still many instances where the ceramic chip antenna is preferred.
 The cost can be offset by the small size, greater ease of implementation, and higher tolerance to environmental interferences that the ceramic chip antenna offers.

 Printed circuit board trace antennas are notoriously difficult to design, implement, and tune; particularly in a small and reliable implementation.
 Similar to a wire antenna, a trace antenna's size will depend on the frequencies of the target bandwidth.
 For example, at low frequencies, the length of the trace antenna will have to be much longer for the signal integrity to resonance frequency.